hrhwilliams/discord-reposter/README.md

 There is no way to tell the bot to stop once it has begun reposting other than to forcefully shut the bot down by pressing Ctrl-C in the terminal the bot is running in.

+Currently the only supported format is HTML for the file containing the messages to be reposted.